 The course will be joined with this year's Pittsburgh Diffraction Conference, and will be a full day workshop covering basics of powder X-ray diffraction and pair distribution function (PDF) with two parallel hands-on sessions on Rietveld refinement and PDF analysis.
 This will be a beginning level course.
 We will cover Rietveld, Pawley refinement and sequential refinement in the XRD hands-on session; PDF data reduction and small box PDF fitting in the PDF session.
 Course participants need to bring their own laptops with GSAS-II, PDFgetX2 and/or PDFgui software preinstalled.
 Installation guide will be given to participants before the course.
 Registration is through this year's Pittsburgh Diffraction Conference, and has to be with the main event.
 To register for this year's Pittsburgh Diffraction Conference, click here.

-Please note this coming course is not intended to be as comprehensive or as advanced level as our 2020 course materials are available here, where one can find all the lecture notes, exercises, edited video recordings and the course schedule.
+Please note this coming course is not intended to be as comprehensive or as advanced level as our 2020 course.
+The 2020 course materials are available here, where one can find all the lecture notes, exercises, edited video recordings.

 |2020 X-ray Powder Diffraction and Pair Distribution Function Data Analysis Course

 Dates: November 2 - November 5, 2020, 8:30 am - 5 pm.